mrsvolodya/todo-app/README.md

 - **Add and Delete Todos:** Users can add new tasks and remove existing ones.
 - **Toggle Todo Status:** Easily toggle the completion status of individual todos or all todos at once.
 - **Rename Todos:** Edit the title of a todo by double-clicking and save changes via form submission or on losing focus.
 - **Loading Indicators:** Loader overlays are displayed while waiting for API responses, improving user experience.
 - **Error Handling:** Provides feedback in case of API errors, including notifications for failed updates.
 - **User-Friendly Interface:** A clean and intuitive interface for managing todos with ease.
 - **Toggle All Todos:** A checkbox to toggle the completion status of all todos simultaneously.
 - **Real-Time Updates:** Changes are reflected in the UI immediately after successful API interactions.
+- **Transitions and Animations:** Uses TransitionGroup and CSSTransition from react-transition-group to animate todo items as they are added or removed, enhancing the visual appeal of the application.

 ## Technologies Used